 Project #1: Corn Husk Garland

-This decoration will add fantastic curb appeal to your home’s windows or doors, depending on where you would like to put the garland.
-Regardless of where it goes, all this project takes is a few straightforward steps: decide how long you want the rope (outlining your windows or door) with a few extra inches to get a droopy effect, and stick corn husks to the rope with a hot glue gun.
-Hang your new garland to accentuate your home access points!
+This DIY will add fantastic curb appeal to your home’s windows or doors, depending on where you want to put the garland.
+Either way, all this project takes is a few straightforward steps: cut rope to your desired length (outlining your windows or door) with a few extra inches to get a droopy effect, and stick corn husks to the rope with a hot glue gun.
+Put up your new garland to highlight your home access points!

 Project #2: Door Wreath

-Take the beautiful fall colors and transform them into a DIY wreath to display on your door.
+Incorporate all the warm colors of fall into a DIY wreath to hang on your door.
 The supply list includes a wooden stick wreath, burlap, artificial fall foliage, scissors and a glue gun.
 Here is the process: Cut the burlap into four 4x4-inch squares.
-Then, fold and glue the pieces of burlap throughout the wreath while gluing foliage alongside the burlap pieces.
+Then, fold and glue the burlap squares throughout the wreath while gluing foliage alongside the burlap squares.

 Project #3: Welcome Sign

-And while creating unique and colorful outdoor decorations is an easy way to get into the season spirit, make sure to prepare your replacement doors and windows for the colder weather, too.
-They may look fantastic, but if your doors and windows are aged or unprepared for the upcoming winter weather, they could let in cold drafts and leave you feeling cool in the upcoming months.
+And while creating unique and colorful outdoor decorations is a fun way to get into the season spirit, don’t forget to prepare your replacement doors and windows for the cooler weather, too.
+They may look fantastic, but if your doors and windows are old or unprepared for the upcoming winter weather, they could let in cold drafts and leave you feeling pretty uncomfortable in the upcoming months.
 Call our team at Pella Windows and Doors at 812-234-0729 or stop by our showroom in Terre Haute for all your replacement windows and door needs, or for more fun DIY fall project ideas.